Andreibozato/web-serial-control-arduino/README.md

 3.  **Virtual Bridge:** Ports COM7 and COM8 are connected through the **com0com** software, creating a communication tunnel.

 ### ⚙️ Code Logic:
-* Upon starting, the simulator display shows the message: `"Waiting for message"`.
+* Upon starting, the simulator display shows the message: `"Aguardando mensagem"`.
-* When the character **"V"** is sent by the website, the Arduino processes the information and changes the display to: `"Code received"`.
+* When the character **"V"** is sent by the website, the Arduino processes the information and changes the display to: `"Código recebido"`.

 ## 🛠️ Technologies and Tools
 * **Simulated Hardware:** Arduino Uno on [SimulIDE](https://www.simulide.com/).